thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-A ``{size: path}`` dictionary representing the icon to be set.
+A :code:`{size: path}` dictionary representing the icon to be set.
 The actual image to be used is chosen depending on the screen's pixel density.
 See the  `MDN documentation about choosing icon sizes <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes>`__ for more information on this.
 At least one icon must be specified.
 Example:

 .. literalinclude:: includes/IconPath.json
   :language: JSON